 On your State Annual Report, you will report the number of sessions per year.
-In Who’s on my Wifi, you will set interface to count of the number sessions per day (24 hours) with a reconnect tolerance of one hour.
-This means if a device is seen in morning and not seen for over an hour and reconnects in the evening it is reported as two sessions.
-This is the default setting for Who’s On My Wifi Library Edition.
+In Who’s on My WiFi, you will set interface to count of the number sessions per day (24 hours) with a reconnect tolerance of one hour.
+This means if a device is seen in the morning and not seen for over an hour and reconnects in the evening it is reported as two sessions.
+This is the default setting for Who’s On My WiFi Library Edition.

 What is a MAC address?

 A MAC address, or media access control address, is a unique identifier assigned to network interfaces for communications on the physical network segment.
 Each device connected to the wireless or wired network has a MAC address.
 MAC addresses are used as a network address for most network technologies, including Ethernet and WiFi.
 No two devices should have the same MAC address.